GTA5TunersGenZ/GTA5TunersScript/README.md

 [=======================================(Instructions)========================================]

-- This version works best with 7.2 Cheat Engine which is uploaded above.
+[The version that works best for this script is 7.2 which has been uploaded above.]

 1. Download cheat engine from https://www.cheatengine.org/downloads.php
 2. Download the .CT file and put it into it's own directory, not in "Downloads".